KyleAMathews/typography.js/README.md

 * **boldWeight**: Specify the font weight for "bold" (b, strong, dt, th) elements.
 Defaults to `bold`.
 * **blockMarginBottom**: Specify the default margin-bottom for block elements.
-Defaults to one "rhythm unit" or the base line height.
+Defaults to one "rhythm unit" (i.e. the height of the base line height).
 * **includeNormalize**: Include normalize.css.
   Normalize.css is an excellent project which works to normalize the base browser CSS across browsers and serves as an excellent foundation